 But as the active treatment comes to an end, the role of caregivers may also change.
 Sometimes, the patient may need significantly less or no care after successful treatment.
 In such a case, caregivers can slowly try to cope with their surroundings and learn to carry on with their daily life.

 Not just caregivers, changes can happen with almost all relationships.
 During survivorship, family members of the survivors can become overprotective.
 Or sometimes they tend to care very little or no more after cancer treatment.
 In the case of friends, some may become closer, whereas some others will keep a distance.
 So as a survivor, the best you can do is to understand that most people connected with you might change because of the cancer experience they have been through in ways they may not be aware of.
 Work through these changes, vocalize your needs, and get the desired support.

 Survivorship can serve as a solid motivation to initiate healthy changes in lifestyle.
 Lacrimal gland tumor survivors are bound to follow some established guidelines to maintain good health and live a tumor-free life 2.
-The procedures include no smoking, limited alcohol intake, eating healthy and managing stress and anxiety.
-People who have lacrimal gland tumors are also encouraged to regularly perform physical activities, which can help them regain their energy level and strength.
-Seek the help of your healthcare team to design an exercise plan as per your needs, physical capabilities, fitness level and health condition.
+The procedures include no smoking, limited alcohol intake, eating healthy, and managing stress and anxiety.
+Lacrimal gland tumor survivors can also engage in physical activities.
+This will help them regain their energy level and strength.
+Seek the help of your healthcare team to design an exercise plan as per your needs, physical capabilities, fitness level, and health condition.

 Follow up care is pivotal in cancer treatment and cure.
 Communicate with your doctor or health care team regarding creating a survivorship care plan that best suits your abilities and needs.

 - 1.Wright J. Factors affecting the survival of patients with lacrimal gland tumours.
 Can J Ophthalmol.
 1982;17(1):3-9. https://www.ncbi.nlm.nih.gov/pubmed/6282425